toitware/toit-provision/README.md

 ## 1. Tool and App

-There is an issue in BLE provision of esp-idf, it is that esp-idf only supports blocking mode which cause BLE protocol stack blocks for about 4 seconds without response for any outside request.
-To skip this issue, you should modify provision source code of PC and mobile APP.
-Please know that the supplied modification as following is the easiest method not the best method.
+There is an issue with BLE provisioning of the used esp-idf.
+It onlysupports supports blocking mode which causes the BLE protocol stack to block for about 4 seconds without response for any outside requests.
+To work around this issue, modify the provision source code of the PC and mobile applications.
+While the proposed modifications are a bit hackish (and come with a 5 second delay) they are easy and short.

 ### 1.1 Tool

-It is remanded to use esp-idf v5.0 BLE provision tool, operation steps are as following:
+It is recommended to use the BLE provisioning tool that comes with the esp-idf v5.0.
+Follow the following steps to obtain and modify it:

 1. clone esp-idf